liulai/reconet-torch/README.md

 ### nodes

-You can use optim.Adam(), it results bubble artifacts in the following red boxes.
-I used optim.Adamax() in my code.
+You can use ''optim.Adam()'', it results bubble artifacts in the following red boxes.
+I used ''optim.Adamax()'' in my code.

 <div align='center'>
   <img src="videos/bubble1.png" alt="autoportrait" height="290"  width="500"/>